-6.0 Dose Assessment -- IMPACT ON MAN
+6.0 DOSE ASSESSMENT -- IMPACT ON MAN

-Liquid Effluents - There were no liquid discharges from the radwaste processing system to the Columbia River during calendar year 2020.
+Liquid Effluents - There were no liquid discharges from the radwaste processing system to the Columbia River during calendar year 2022.
 As such, the liquid dose reporting tables (Tables 6-1 through 6-4) described in the implementing procedure, PPM 16.12.5, have been excluded from this report.

-Gaseous Effluents - The software program RADEAS, based on Regulatory Guide 1.109, was used to calculate doses at and beyond the site boundary in Tables 6-0 and Table 6-5 using the 2020 annual meteorological data and site-specific variables as required and defined in the ODCM.
+Gaseous Effluents - The software program RADEAS, based on Regulatory Guide 1.109, was used to calculate doses at and beyond the site boundary in Tables 6-0 and Table 6-5 using long-term average meteorological data and site-specific variables as required and defined in the ODCM.
 Table 6-5 shows the highest calculated doses at and beyond the site boundary for Beta and Gamma air dose, skin dose, total body dose, and maximum organ dose.
-The 50 mile population doses in Table 6-6 were produced using the NRC GASPAR II code and the 2020 annual meteorological data; Table 6-6 provides the population collective dose within a 50-mile radius.
+Table 6-6 provides the population collective dose within a 50-mile radius.
 Table 6-6 also provides the annual average individual doses associated with each pathway based on the population within 50 miles.
 These values were obtained by dividing 50-mile collective dose (person-rem) by the 2010 US Census 50-mile population (448,383) and converting to mrem.